-On a product-specific basis, pursuant to section 773(b) of the Act, we compared the adjusted weighted-average COPs to the home market sales prices of the foreign like product in order to determine whether the sales prices were below the COPs.
+determine whether the sales prices were below the COPs.
 For purposes of this comparison, we used COPs exclusive of selling and packing expenses.
-The prices were exclusive of any applicable billing adjustments, discounts, and rebates, where applicable, as well as movement charges, actual direct and indirect selling expenses, and packing expenses.
+The prices were exclusive of any applicable billing adjustments, discounts, rebates, movement charges, actual direct and indirect selling expenses, and packing expenses.